ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 ### 4.7 Long read and runting read nack protocol

-Long read and runting read protocols in Libfabric 1.20 and above use a nack protocol when the receiver is unable to register a memory region for the RDMA read operation.
-Failure to register the memory region is typically because of a hardware limitation.
+Long read and runting read protocols in Libfabric 1.20 and above use a nack protocol when the receiver is unable to register a memory region for the RDMA read operation or P2P support is unavailable for the RDMA read operation, typically because of a hardware limitation.

 Table: 4.2 Format of the READ_NACK packet